Tooth Filling Tacoma WA

 Use A Straw

-Dental sealants are a protective coating that is applied to the surface of the teeth that help in preventing bacteria from growing and causing cavities.
+If cavities have been an issue and you want further help from the dentist in prevention, ask about dental sealants.
+Dental sealants are a protective coating that is applied to the surface of the teeth.
+The sealant helps in preventing bacteria from growing and causing cavities.

 Drinking fluoride-treated water.
 Fluoride helps teeth become stronger and resistant to decay.